microclimates/api-v2/README.md

     For *internal page* menu items.
 Same as above, only opens as a modal page vs. root page.
 + items (array [Menu Item], required)
     Array of menu sub-items if this item is a menu category.
 Zero length array if this is a leaf menu item.

+## Invite (object)
++ id: `3627cc99-d839-4684-bd78-8322703b273f` (string)
+    The unique invite identifier.
+Generated on the server.
++ siteId: `a908` (string, required)
+    ID of the site being invited into.
++ role (UserRole, required)
+    The security role of the user for this site.
++ email: `jjones84@gmail.com` (string, required)
+    Email address of the invitee.
++ message: `Come see what we're doing here.` (string, required) Personal message to send to the person being invited.